LARP: Learner-Agnostic Robust Data Prefiltering: Additional experiments

 \subsection{Experiments on CIFAR-10 with shortcuts and different learner sets}

-In this subsection we present another variation of the canonical setup of CIFAR-10 with shortcuts.
-We now consider a different learning set that is again based on our custom CNN.
+In this subsection we present another variation of the setup presented in \cref{subsec:shortcuts}.
+We consider a different learner set that is again based on our custom CNN.
+Recall that in \cref{subsec:shortcuts}, all learners reweight their losses during training proportionally to the class distribution $c_1,\ldots,c_{10}$.
 Now, all models are parametrized by a scalar $w$ which dictates how to reweight training losses in accordance with the class imbalance present in the prefiltering set.
-In particular, we consider 10 models whose values for $w$ are equidistant in the range $\left[ 0,2 \right]$, and each $w$ corresponds to a model that reweighs losses proportionally to $c_1^{w},\ldots,c_{10}^{w}$ where $c_1,\ldots,c_{10}$ represent the proportions of each class present in the dataset.
+In particular, we consider 10 models whose values for $w$ are equidistant in the range $\left[ 0,2 \right]$, and each $w$ corresponds to a model that reweights losses proportionally to $c_1^{w},\ldots,c_{10}^{w}$ where $c_1,\ldots,c_{10}$ represent the proportions of each class present in the dataset.
+For example, when $w=0$, the model does not do any loss reweighting.
+The models in \cref{subsec:shortcuts} correspond to $w=1$, and $w=2$ reweights aggressively to be even more considerate of minority classes.
+We empirically observe that for small values of $w$, which correspond to models with no loss reweighting, the class imbalance of a perfectly prefiltered dataset is more detrimental than the generalization loss from the spurious correlation.
+On the other hand, large values of $w$ can handle class imbalance well, leading to a preference for more aggressive prefiltering.
+This preference heterogeneity induces the price of LARP.
 We present the price of learner-agnostic prefiltering as well as learner-specific risks in \cref{fig:cifar10_pweight}.